Imaginary Time Spectral Transforms for Excited State Preparation: Abstract

 \section{Abstract}

 Excited states of many-body quantum systems play a key role in a wide range of physical and chemical phenomena.
-Unlike ground states, for which many efficient variational techniques exist, there are few ways to systematically construct excited states of generic quantum systems on either classical or quantum hardware.
-To address this challenge, we introduce a general approach that allows us to obtain arbitrary eigenstates of quantum systems at a given energy.
-By combining the shift-invert mechanism with imaginary time evolution, we are able to avoid explicit inversion of the Hamiltonian and construct excited eigenstates of large many-body quantum systems.
-We demonstrate the technique classically by applying it to large disordered spin chains.
-Based on this approach, we propose a hybrid scheme suitable for near-future quantum hardware.
+Despite this, there is a notable lack of scalable algorithms capable of preparing highly excited eigenstates.
+To address this challenge, we introduce a general approach that directly targets eigenstates near a chosen energy, applicable to both classical and quantum simulation frameworks.
+Our approach combines the shift-invert mechanism with imaginary time evolution, enabling the construction of excited states of large many-body quantum systems.
+We demonstrate the technique classically by computing mid-spectrum eigenstates of disordered spin chains with up to $L=128$ sites.
+Based on this, we propose a hybrid scheme compatible with near-term quantum hardware.